Rock-Lake/learn-solidity/Notes/solidity-chapter-1.md

 ```
 One of the main functions in a solidity contract is the **constructor**.
 This function is called once during the contract's deployment and is used for setting up inital contract values.

-In general, functions are fundamental building blocks in programming that encapsulate specific actions or logic, allowing code reuse and modular design; in Solidity, they include various visibility and mutability options and often start with a constructor to set up the contract upon deployment.
+In general,In Solidity, functions are blocks of code with specified visibility (private, internal, public, external) and mutability (pure, view, payable), used to define contract behavior, with the constructor serving as a special function that initializes the contract upon deployment